-A Solar PV system is the perfect partner, if you have or are considering an EV.
+A Solar PV system is the perfect partner, if you currently own OR are considering purchasing an EV.
 Solar power can be the fuel for your car, reducing the running cost of your EV.

-Solar and EVs work hand in hand to maximise solar self consumption.
-Increasing your system and cars ROI.
+Solar and EVs work hand in hand to maximise solar self consumption increasing the ROI for both your solar system and your vehicle.

 Reports show that combining rooftop Solar PV with battery storage and an electric vehicle can more than halve the payback period for a home solar system.